katerinaelsasser/sparki/README.md

 that they wanted to be on.

 *I started off by creating the nativation/header and the footer of the website.
+I wanted to put the logo above the natigation bar.

 Features
+On all of the pages, there is a footer and a header.
+The header has the

 Existing Features